 Maximum shareholding

-No Member shall have, or claim an interest in, Non-Deferred Shares of the Credit Union, exceeding 1.5 per cent (or such other sum as may be permitted by the Relevant Authority), of the total Non-Deferred Shareholdings in the Credit Union, whichever is the greater figure.
+No Member, with the exception of Corporate Members, shall have, or claim an interest in, Non-Deferred Shares of the Credit Union, exceeding 1.5%(or such other sum as may be permitted by the Relevant Authority), of the total Non-Deferred Shareholdings in the Credit Union, whichever is the greater figure.

-Corporate Members in total shall not have, nor claim an interest in, fully paid up Non-Deferred Shares of the Credit Union exceeding 25 per cent (or such other amount as may be prescribed by law) of the total fully paid up Non-Deferred Shares of the Credit Union.
+Corporate Members in total shall not have, nor claim an interest in, fully paid up Non-Deferred Shares of the Credit Union exceeding 25%(or such other amount as may be prescribed by law) of the total fully paid up Non-Deferred Shares of the Credit Union.
 If this percentage is exceeded the Board of Directors shall repay Non-Deferred Shares held by Corporate Members using an agreed policy until a point where the percentage is no longer exceeded.

 The maximum Non-Deferred Shareholding limit of a joint account shall be double the limit on an account held by a Member that is an individual.
 The amounts held separately in an individual and joint account shall be amalgamated.